itsraulsanz/castaway-app/README.md

 User data is stored using a MERN stack set up, with Apollo Server and graphQL.

-Email validation upon sign-up prevents duplciation of accounts, whereas checks on login also ensure security of user accoutns.
+Email validation upon sign-up prevents duplication of accounts, whereas checks on login also ensure security of user accounts.

 It has been deployed on Heroku, using AtlasDB.

-Screenshots of the app are also included below.

 ## Installation